ExpressLRS/Docs/docs/quick-start/transmitters/tx-prep.md

     If your Radio has an Internal ExpressLRS Module, and you want to use it instead of an external module, then set External RF Module to **OFF**, and then set the Internal RF Module to **CRSF** Protocol.

 ExpressLRS uses the CRSF serial protocol to communicate between the transmitter and the TX module.
-To set this up, enter into your model settings, and on the "Model Setup" tab, enable your "External RF" and select "CRSF" as the protocol:
+To set this up, enter into your model settings, and on the **Model Setup** tab, enable your **External RF** and select **CRSF** as the protocol:

 <figure markdown>
 ![ExternalRF BW](../../assets/images/txprep-bw-externalRF.jpg)